nyimbi/semantica/CONTRIBUTING.md

-# 🤝 Contributing to SemantiCore
+# 🤝 Contributing to Semantica

-Thank you for your interest in contributing to SemantiCore!
+Thank you for your interest in contributing to Semantica!
 This document provides guidelines and information for contributors.

 ## 🎯 How to Contribute